-In the south, bringing in the New Year means having Black-eyed peas and Collard Greens.
+In the south, celebrations like Juneteenth and New Year’s means having Black-eyed peas and Collard Greens.
 A tradition in the African American community to bring in good luck and prosperity

 We wanted to put a new twist on the old classic with Black-eyed pea Hummus, Cornbread crackers and crispy collard green chips.